elastic/cloudbeat/.github/actions/kibana-ftr/README.md

    - Sets the global variable `KIBANA_DIR` to `kibana`.

 2. **Checkout Kibana Repository**:
-   - Uses the `actions/checkout@v4` action to check out the Kibana repository at the specified `ref_commit_sha` or `main` to the `kibana` directory.
+   - Uses the `actions/checkout@v4` action to check out the Kibana repository at the specified `kibana_ref` or `main` to the `kibana` directory.

 3. **Setup Node**:
-   - Uses the `actions/setup-node@v4` action to set up the Node.js environment based on the specified `node_version_file`.
+   - Uses the `actions/setup-node@v4` action to set up the Node.js environment based on the `package.json`.

 4. **Bootstrap Kibana**:
    - Runs the `yarn kbn bootstrap` command in the `kibana` directory to bootstrap the Kibana environment.

 5. **Run FTR**:
-   - Runs the Functional Test Runner (FTR) with the specified configuration and environment variables.
+   - Runs the Functional Test Runner (FTR) using the `x-pack/test/cloud_security_posture_functional/config.cloud.ts` configuration and the necessary environment variables.

 ## Notes

 - Ensure that the `test_kibana_url` and `test_es_url` inputs are provided and valid.
 More information about these variables can be found [here](https://www.elastic.co/guide/en/kibana/current/development-tests.html#_running_functional_tests).
-- The `ref_commit_sha` input can be omitted to default to the `main` branch.
+- The `kibana_ref` input can be omitted to default to the `main` branch.